emilhf/array-utils/README.md

 # array-utils

 `array-utils` is a small lib inspired by Prismatic's Flop.
-It offers more elegant ways to handle primitive arrays, primarily doubles.
+It offers more elegant ways to handle primitive arrays.
 Includes functional programming staples like `afilter` and `amap`, as well as in-place versions like `afill!` and `afilter!`.

 Most of the functions require little or no manual type hinting, and most of them support binding semantics similar to for-each in imperative languages.
-(See `abind`).
+(See `abind-hint`).

-An experimental, decoupled version supporting both primitive longs and doubles (and easily extented to support others) is found in `general.clj`.
+`array-utils` now supports multiple array types, starting with doubles and longs.
+Feel free to make your own implementations using the abstractions offered in `core.clj`.

 **NB.** Please consider using built-in Clojure functions and data structures unless you need the raw speed of Java primitives.
 Please